Grapes

 Grapes are the fruit of a vine plant and grown in a field called a vineyard.
 The vines planted in rows evenly spaced six to 10 feet apart with 6 to 10 feet between each row.
 A wire trellis supports the vines above the ground for ease of caring for the vines and harvesting of the grapes.
 A vineyard can easily cost $15,000 an acre to establish before the first harvested in the third or fourth year after planting plus the cost of the land.

 Vineyards produce a very high value crop.
 Timely applications of fertilizers, herbicdes, inescticides, fungicides and pruning activities are a must to protect the crop.
-Other risks come from birds and deer attacking the crop at the pike of value that must be controlled.
+Other risks come from birds and deer attacking the crop at the peak of value that must be controlled.

 Management

 A vineyard manager will inspect orchards or fields to determine crop maturity or condition or to detect disease or insect infestation.
 Direct crop production operations, such as planning, tilling, planting, fertilizing, cultivating, spraying, or harvesting.
 Monitor activities such as irrigation, chemical application, harvesting, milking, breeding, or grading to ensure adherence to safety regulations or standards.
 Plan crop activities based on factors such as crop maturity or weather conditions.
 Maintain financial, operational, production, or employment records for farms or ranches.
 See more occupations related to this task.
 Obtain financing necessary for purchases of machinery, land, supplies, or livestock.
 Inspect farm or ranch equipment to ensure proper functioning.
 Negotiate with buyers for the sale, storage, or shipment of grapes.
 Analyze soil to determine types or quantities of fertilizer required for maximum crop production.
 Evaluate marketing or sales alternatives for products.
 Prepare budgets or financial reports for farm or ranch operations.
-See more occupations related to this task
+See more occupations related to this task.

 A vineyard is a very labor-intensive farming business.
 Much of the work is by hand and in all kinds of weather, mostly hot and humid.
 Vineyards are springing up in every state of the nation.
 Talk to other vineyards about the availability of vineyard workers.